albertobastos/advent-of-c-2021/README.md

 This repository includes [Advent of Code 2021](https://adventofcode.com/2021) exercices solved using C.

-Exercise descriptons are available at [./descs](./descs) in case the official website disappears.

 Exercises are labeled following the pattern `<day>-<part>`.

 To run, for instance, Part II of Day 5: